rjb489/CS386-wkgOut/Deliverables/D6-Implementation2.md

 ###

-- Requirement: Create Sign Up Page
+- Requirement: As a website user I want to be able to sign up for a website.
 - Issue: 118
 - Pull Request: [118](https://github.com/rjb489/CS386-wkgOut/pull/118)
 - Implemented by: Xavier Graham